The government is talking $TRILLIONs . . . what does today’s economic reality mean for your direct mail plans?

 know your donors.
 Remember, you are writing to ONE person at a time – NOT hundreds of thousands or more.

-Coordinating message and delivering a consistency of brand across all channels
+Coordinating message and delivering consistency of brand across all channels instills a

-instills a higher sense of professionalism and serious to your donor and prospect
+higher sense of professionalism and seriousness to your donor and prospect constituencies.

 Don’t worry about

 online or other channel outreach cannibalizing your mail efforts.
-The end result is far more important – more dollars, more donors and better engaged constituents.
+The end result is far more important – more dollars, more donors, and better-engaged

 today’s voice messaging tools to significantly boost direct response outreach results and participation rates.

-media intelligently – some messages work better than others for certain efforts and channels.
-When using multiple channels in an integrated outreach effort, be sure that the message rings true and is
+– some messages work better than others for certain efforts and channels.
+When using multiple channels in an integrated outreach effort, be sure that the message rings true and is authentic in

-Direct Response is NOT a neccesary evil or ugly stepchild
+Direct Response is NOT a necessary evil or ugly stepchild

 If done properly the direct